dylanljones/pyrekordbox/docs/source/index.rst

 - Analysis files (ANLZ)
 - My-Settings files

+Tested Rekordbox versions: `5.8.6 | 6.5.3`

+Starting from version `6.6.5` Pioneer obfuscated the `app.asar` file contents, breaking the key extraction (see `this issue <https://github.com/dylanljones/pyrekordbox/issues/64>`_ and the Rekordbox 6 database section for more details).

 .. admonition:: Disclamer

    This project is not affiliated with Pioneer Corp. or its related companies